AddyMills/RB-Tools/README.md

 MIDI file with the same name as the rbsong is **required** for this script to work.

+Will also extract the metadata for a song and place it in a text file in the folder (tonic note, vocal speed, drum soundbank, etc.).
+This portion of the script does not need a MIDI file.

 Optional Arguments:

 Add "separate" to your arguments to get separated venue tracks (lights, camera cuts, and post procs)